 The Kenroku-en Garden is one of the most famous attractions in the

 The Museum of Contemporary Art in Kanazawa has very unique art pieces, including an empty pool that makes it appear to visitors that they are underwater.

 The island of Tashirojima, off the eastern coast of Japan, is one of Japan's “Nekojima,” or “cat islands.”
 There are several Nekojima in Japan, but Tashirojima is the most popular with travelers.
 The island has about 100 human inhabitants, but thousands of cats roam the island.
 The cats are protected by the human inhabitants, as they are thought to bring good luck to the island.
 These cats have caused a huge tourism spike on the island, and the place is a must visit for any cat fanatic.

 The Shirakawa-go region, located in the Shogawa River Valley, is famous for being very remote and mountainous.
 The area is home to tiny villages, scattered throughout the mountains.
-One of the most famous characteristics of the region are the pointed “gassho-zukuri” farmhouses.
-These houses are built to prevent snow from accumulating on the roofs, as winters are harsh in this mountainous area.
+One of the most famous characteristics of the region are the pointed “gassho-

 Ogimachi is the most popular village to visit in the area.
 The entire area is beautiful, calm, and relaxing.
-A visit will help show Japan in another time.
+A visit will help show you the Japan of another time.

 Takayama—For a quiet and relaxing stay in an old town.

 Naoshima—"Art island," filled with installation pieces, sculptures, and museums.